jonfink/hcluster/README.md

 Straight forward implementation of the Algorithm for points in R^4 with the Euclidian norm.

 ## Compiling
-Only depends on STL and CMake (for building)
+Only depends on STL and ROS (for building)

-     mkdir build
-     cd build
-     cmake ..
     make

 ## Usage
 See the file test_hcluster.cc for a usage example.